Fancy a little pick-me-up?

 Sadly, the side effects don’t end there; TOOTH DECAY arises due to high sugar levels; Carbonated drinks have low pH, and phosphoric acid is powerful and favours the EROSION of DENTAL ENAMEL.

 If you put meat in a bowl of coke for a few days, most of it will be disintegrated, so it is not difficult to imagine the ORGAN and TISSUE DAMAGE that happens over a period of time when high levels of coke are consumed regularly.

 In 1998, Douglas Ivester – Coca Cola’s CEO – defended the product by claiming it was quite healthy.
 He claimed the following:

 Fluid replenishment is a key to health, and Coca Cola does a great service because it encourages people to take in more liquids.

-It is an essential nutrient for health that is involved in just about every bodily function, including digestion, absorption, circulation, and excretion.
+In our opinion, enough can’t be said for the importance of water; after all, our bodies are made up of approximately 70% water, it is an essential nutrient for health that is involved in just about every bodily function, including digestion, absorption, circulation, and excretion.